Randy Armstrong (musician): Randy Armstrong Trio and other groups (1998–2015)

 In 1998 through 2000, Armstrong was commissioned to score and record the original soundtrack for the PBS television series, Dinner on the Diner, filmed in South Africa, Spain, Scotland and Southeast Asia (Thailand and Malaysia).
 Armstrong’s soundtrack for the series was released by Ellipsis Arts in 2000.
 After returning from a trip to Italy in 2001, Armstrong recorded his solo guitar album, No Regrets, originally released by UMP Records in 2002 and subsequently re-released by the Los Angeles-based Domo Record label in 2003.

 Armstrong formed the Randy Armstrong Trio and World Fusion Ensemble with fellow musicians bassist Volker Nahrmann; drummer Jose Roman Duque; African drummer/dancer Theo Nii Martey and Shamou on world percussion and vocals.

 Beyond Borders (2015–present)

 In 2015, Armstrong formed the Beyond Borders octet with bassist, keyboardist and composer Volker Nahrmann.
 They recorded the album Beyond Borders, which was released on the UMP label.

 The album Beyond Borders was nominated for Best World Album by the 2015 ZMR Music Awards.

 After returning from a tour in South Africa with the all-women’s chorus, Voices From The Heart in 2018, Armstrong commissioned a handmade set of South African marimbas and formed Randy Armstrong and WorldBeat Marimba in 2019.

+In 2023, Randy Armstrong & WorldBeat Marimba received the Best of NH 2023 “Ambassadors of Peace” award by New Hampshire Magazine.